ProgrammerGnome/portfolio/README.md

 ## My Portfolio
-My redesigned portfolio website with a modern look and updated content.
+Redesigned portfolio website with a modern look and updated content.